KLB7/IntraMine/README.md

 # IntraMine
 IntraMine is an intranet service suite aimed mainly at Strawberry Perl Windows developers.
 Because you deserve nice things too.
-Anyone can install and use it on a Windows box, but if you know a little Perl it will cut down installation cursing by approximately 30%.
+Mind, anyone can install and use it on a Windows box, but if you know a little Perl it will cut down installation cursing by approximately 30%.

 An attempt has been made to address the following: